Search

 Tag Archives: Stuart Millson

-Britain – on the edge of a precipice, by Stuart Millson In 1940, with the massed-armed forces of Nazi Germany over-running Western Europe, the French General, Weygand, staring at his country’s defeat, declared: “The Battle of France is over.
-I … Continue reading
+Britain on the Brink, by Stuart Millson In 1940, with the massed-armed forces of Nazi Germany over-running Western Europe, the French General, Weygand, faced with his country’s defeat, declared: “The Battle of France is over.
+I expect the Battle of … Continue reading

 Endnotes, May-June 2025